The-fiber-Group/fiber-Language-and-Environment-Standard/proposals/drafts/continuation primitives.md

 Proposal to Implement all Control Flow Using Delimited Continuations
 ===

-This proposal putlines a control flow primitive system based around the concept of continuations which can be used to compose more complex control flow structures.
+This proposal outlines a control flow primitive system based around the concept of continuations which can be used to compose more complex control flow structures.
 ---

 # Data Types